Alex-CodeLab/webcnc/readme.md

 ### WebCNC
 WebCNC is a browser-based GUI for [FLuidNC](https://github.com/bdring/FluidNC/) machines.
+It runs on any device (laptop, tablet).
-It uses websockets for communicating to the device.
+Websockets are used for communicating to ESP32/FluidNC.

+(currently it does not yet support embedded use on ESP32 using `index.gz`, because it requires some minification etc.)

 <img src="https://raw.githubusercontent.com/Alex-CodeLab/webcnc/main/docs/jog.png" width="300">
 darkmode